 Please Note: To prevent improper SAML configurations, Docebo has implemented a blocker as of April 2018.
 If the connection continues to bounce back and forth, Docebo has added a stopper that will show an error page.
 Additionally, the browser that started the loop will be timed out for one hour.

 Configuring SAML using OKTA

-For a step-by-step look at the OKTA configuration from one of Docebo’s Implementation Specialists, refer to this document.
+For a step-by-step look at the OKTA configuration from one of Docebo’s Solution Deployment Managers, refer to this document.